UniversalDependencies/docs/_hy/dep/dep.md

 A dependency is labeled as `dep` when a more precise dependency relation between two words cannot be determined.
 This may be because of a weird grammatical construction, a limitation in software, a parser error, or because of an unresolved long distance dependency.

-Note that we also use this relation to link the inflectional bound morphemes that are separated due to tokenization to the _main_ part of the word (usually the last word of phrases or sentences used as names or after abbreviations).
+Note that we also use this relation to attach inflectional bound morphemes that are separated from their host by tokenization to the main part of the expression.
+This typically occurs with case endings or articles attached to phrases or sentences used as names, as well as to abbreviations and numerals.

 ~~~ sdparse
 «/PUNCT Երկիր/NOUN[Animacy=Nhum|Case=Nom|Definite=Ind|Number=Sing] Նաիրի/PROPN[Animacy=Nhum|Case=Nom|Definite=Ind|NameType=Geo|Number=Sing] »/PUNCT —/PUNCT ից/NOUN[Animacy=Nhum|Case=Abl|Definite=Ind|Hyph=Yes|Number=Sing] \n “ Yerkir Nairi ” - from